 - Velcro doesn’t get stuck to everything in sight

 - Trtl pillow instructions make it easy to use, if you're not sure, check out the Trtl pillow video

 - Can’t adjust the support system but in the Trtl Pillow plus model you can

 - Isn’t ideal for hotter temperatures

 - When it is under your chin it can pull on the back of your neck a little

 - Isn’t completely compatible with headphones

 If you are like me and struggle to sleep or even get comfortable on planes, you need to try this pillow!
 It has seriously changed the way I travel.
-It will actually support your head in a comfortable way, allowing you to relax and get a half decent sleep.
+It will comfortably support your head, allowing you to relax and get a half decent sleep.
 I am a minimalist packer so suits my packing style perfectly.

 With gift wrapping available through Amazon, it will make the perfect gift for your traveler friend.
 Check it out and let me know what you think.
 Have you got one already, I'd love to know if you like it as much as I do!

-Interested to know more?
-You can find the Trtl pillow on Amazon here.
+Interested in knowing more?
+You can find the Trtl pillow here.